Antiferromagnetic domain walls under spin-orbit torque: Propagating walls

-Eq.~\eqref{eq:Theta1} gives the $O(\storque)$ correction to the static domain wall profile for a propagating wall.
-It shows that $\Theta_1(\xi)$ is an even function with respect to the value $\frac{\pi}{2}$.
-Since $\Theta_0$ is odd, we see that the domain wall profile does not have a definite parity with respect to the value $\frac{\pi}{2}$ when $\storque\neq 0$.
-This is in agreement with the numerical results in Fig.~\ref{fig:traveling_solution2}.
+Restoring the parameters of the discrete spin chain, we have the velocity in physical units $v=\frac{\pi}{2}\frac{\tilde{\storque}}{\tilde{\alpha}}a\sqrt{\frac{J}{\Anisotropy}}$.
+The approximation \eqref{eq:velocity_smallcurrent} for the velocity was obtained in Refs.~\cite{2016_PRL_ShiinoLee,2022_PRApplied_OvcharovGalkinaIvanov} employing a collective coordinate method.
+Figure~\ref{fig:velocity-storque} shows the numerical results for the velocity of the domain wall as a function of the current $\storque$ for various values of damping.
+They are compared with the linear formula \eqref{eq:velocity_smallcurrent} and are in excellent agreement for small $\storque$.
+Further terms in the expansion are obtained in the Appendix, where we find $v_2=0$ and Eq.~\eqref{eq:v3} gives the $O(\storque^3)$ term.

-Figure~\ref{fig:velocity-storque} shows the numerical results for the velocity of the domain wall as a function of the current $\storque$ for various values of the damping.
-They are compared with the linear formula \eqref{eq:velocity_smallcurrent} found by the perturbation method and are in excellent agreement for small $\storque$.
+Equivalent results for the expansion of the velocity can be obtained by utilizing Eq.~\eqref{eq:virial} where we insert the perturbative expansion \eqref{eq:perturbativeExpansion}.
+We have